 How do I apply to become a member of the Honors Program?

 Joining the Honors program is free.
-Submit the Honors Program application along with a typed personal statement to the Honors Office, A-003, West Court Yard Level or by mail.
+Submit this Honors Program Application along with a typed personal statement online.

 I turned in my application to the Honors Program but I haven't heard anything.
 What's going on?

 While we make every effort to process applications as quickly as possible, we ask that you allow two weeks for us to complete the process.
 As soon as a decision is reached, you will be notified via mail.
 If there are circumstances that require an expedited response (such as wanting to pursue an honors option), please make us aware of this when you submit your application and we will give your application priority status.

 Once I'm accepted into the Honors Program, how much involvement is required?